uqmars/constitution/Constitution.md

 4.1 Membership is open to:

-* any student of the University of Queensland
+* any student of The University
-* any University of Queensland academic staff member
+* any academic staff member of The University
-* any other members of the University or wider community interested in The Club's activities
+* any other members of The University or wider community interested in The Club's activities

 4.2 The Club shall have not less than thirty (30) financial members to remain a subsidised club.